Happy 4th of July, South Georgia — We Hope It Was a Blast

 First light at the edge of a South Georgia field — right when the deer are moving. (riktom.com photo)

-• The Fourth is Saturday, July 4, 2026 — America's 250th.
+• The Fourth landed on Saturday, July 4, 2026 — America's 250th.

 • Heat & water: hydrate in the South Georgia heat, and wear life jackets on the river.